Djielo/Argent_Bank/README.md

 A user should be able to:

-- [ ] Edit their profile (first name and last name). - [ ] This data should be persisted to the database.
+- [X] Edit their profile (first name and last name).
+- [X] This data should be persisted to the database.